Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Actions/jira.md

 **Overview**

-Connect your Jira with the Kore.ai XO Platform to enhance your conversations and enable the creation, deletion, updation of issues and many more actions.
+Connect your Jira with the Kore.ai XO Platform to enhance your conversations and enable the creation, deletion, and updation of issues and many more actions.

 The Kore.ai XO Platform allows you to integrate with Jira using OAuth, enabling you to easily connect your Jira instance.
 With this integration, you can create, update, and perform more actions on the various objects within Jira.